leowu06/Quant_Finance_Project/OptionGreeksSimulator/README.md

 ---

 ### 2. Implied Volatility Smile
 Black-Scholes formula assumes that the market has flat volatility, we showcase a more realistic behaviour where traders buy 'insurance' for a 'black swan' crash.
-They are willing to pay for OTM options leading to higher volatility, hence fat tails
+They are willing to pay for OTM options leading to higher volatility, hence fat tails.
 - Extracted option chain data via **yfinance**.
 - Compute market implied vols by implementing Black-Scholes.
 - Concatenated OTM calls left of Spot price and OTM puts on its right - leads to a more noticeable smile since deep ITM can be illiquid or have lower trading volume.